Fort Smith, Montana

 Fort Smith is a census-designated place (CDP) in Big Horn County, Montana, United States.
-The population was 161 at the 2010 census.
-The town is named for the former Fort C.F.
+It is on the Crow Indian Reservation.
+The population was 170 at the 2020 census.
+It was 161 at the 2010 census.

+The Crow name for the town is Annu'ucheepe, “Mouth of the canyon.”
+The town took its name from former Fort C.F.
 Smith.
-The North District of Bighorn Canyon National Recreation Area is accessed at Fort Smith.

-The Crow name for this town is Annu'ucheepe, “Mouth of the canyon.”
+The fort was established along the Bozeman Trail in 1866 but destroyed by Sioux warriors in 1868.

+Camp Four is located about 11 mi northeast of town.
+The camp is on the National Register of Historic Places due to its use on a large wheat farm from 1918 to the 1960s.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 4.3 km2, of which 3.7 km2 is land and 0.6 km2, or 14.90%, is water.
 It is located along the Bighorn River where it exits from Bighorn Canyon.
+The North District of Bighorn Canyon National Recreation Area is accessed from town.
 Montana Highway 313 ends at Fort Smith and leads northeast 42 mi to Hardin and Interstate 90.

 According to the Köppen Climate Classification system, Fort Smith has a warm-summer humid continental climate, abbreviated "Dfb" on climate maps.